Requirements for Degree in Sociology

 Research Paper Option: Complete two upper-level seminars (SOCI BC or UN3900 or above), in addition to the 3900+ level seminar that is part of the electives requirement.
 For the research paper requirement, one of the seminars must be a Designated Research Seminar taught by a Barnard faculty member that requires a 25-30 page research paper based on some type of primary research.
 The other course should be an upper-level seminar offered by the Barnard or Columbia sociology department.

 Thesis Option: Complete a two-semester senior thesis based on original sociological research and analysis on a topic of the student’s choice.
-The thesis is designed in consultation with an advisor and requires enrollment in SOCI BC3087-3088.
+The thesis is designed and carried out in consultation with an advisor and requires enrollment in SOCI BC3087-3088.

 Additional Information about the Senior Requirement